State Bank of India (SBI): history, headquarters, current position, logo and more

 SBI embraced digital banking like no other and swiftly introduced online and mobile banking services, making their banking services more accessible and convenient to customers.

-Who was the first chairman of SBI?
+Who was the first chairman of SBI (State Bank of India)?

 What is Bharat InstaPay?